theschoolof-ai/JEDI/tsai.jedi/README.md

 - **model_objects/**: Folder for saving trained models
 - **datatransforms:** Training and testing transformations.
 Albumentation transformation can be observed in this module
 - **gradcam** - Implementation to generate and view gradcam of images
+- **aftereffects** - Module with implementations like viewing misclassified or correctly classified images, Image plot generators e.t.c which are useful post training model